Superformula/mobile-test/qr_app/README.md

 3. On device 1, navigate to the QR Code screen.
 4. On device 2, navigate to the Scan screen and scan the qr code on device 1.

+## Limitations

+1. This is a demo app and the nodejs server has limited capability.
+If this app and server are executed on another machine, it has to use emulators or simulators for demo and not use phisical devices.